ClimateImpactLab/impact-calculations/docs/imperics.md

   may be a mini-calculation or a known variable, but must be of the
   form:
   `<variable-name>: <variable definition> [<unit>]`

+The sum-by-time functional form represents a sum of multiple other terms, all of the same functional form.
+Each of those terms is specific to a timestep of the weather within a year, with the result calculation for a given year.
+It was has the following additional
+options:

+* `suffixes` (required): A list of suffixes for the CSVV coefficients.
+The CSVV predictors will be `<variable>-<suffix>`, where `<variable>` is determined by the sub-specification functional form.
+The last suffix is used for all remaining timesteps within a year.
+* `subspec` (required): A specification configuration dictionary for the sub-specification.
+This should include a `functionalform` option and any other options specific to that functional form.

 ## Covariates Expressions: